 “John, I need to chat.”

 “It’s late, Christian,” he protests.

 “I need you to answer some questions for me, John.
-They are very important,” I say, still calm.
+They’re very important,” I say, still calm.

 “You need me to answer some questions.”
-It was more of a statement than a question.
+It’s more of a statement than a question.
 I nod.
 “Okay, fire away, Christian.”

 “I need to know exactly what Anastasia said to you when she came to see you.”
 John sighs.

 “We’ve already been through this, Christian,” he says impatiently.